 TopicsAnimation Apocalypse Books Comics Cryptozoology Daikaiju Demons Dinosaurs Exploitation films Fantasy Film Fraudulent information Ghosts Giant Bugs Giant Monsters Giant Squids Godzilla Graphic novels Horror Humour Independent film Interviews It's True!
 Really!
-Japanese Kaiju Search-Robot Avery Lake Monsters Mecha Monsters in general News Pictorial art Posters Preview Retro Review Robots Science Fiction Teaser Todd Tennant Trailers TV Update Weekend Fright Flick Weird stuff Where's the Film?
+Japanese Kaiju Search-Robot Avery Lake Monsters Mecha Monsters in general Music News Pictorial art Posters Preview Retro Review Robots Science Fiction Teaser Todd Tennant Trailers Update Weekend Fright Flick Weird stuff Where's the Film?
 Zombies

 Category Archives: Pictorial art

 Artist Todd Tennant, who is still plugging away at his much anticipated (and now official) graphic novel version of the Ted Elliott/Terry Rossio 1994 Godzilla screenplay (the one that wasn’t filmed in a ludicrous quibbling over budgetary issues and ended … Continue reading